Skip to content

 The Kigali Convention Centre

-This Centre in Kigali City Rwanda has an interesting beehive-like design which consists of shining glass and a powerful beam for the night.
+This Centre in Kigali City, Rwanda has an interesting beehive-like design which consists of shining glass and a powerful beam for the night.
 Most of the popular conferences are held at the Kigali Convention Centre.
 The Kigali Convention Centre has helped Rwanda become a venue for many international conferences.
 The Radisson Blu Hotel is an extension of the large Convention Centre.

 Go to the local markets

-The best way to experience the culture of the people of Kigali City Rwanda is to visit their local markets.
-The best markets in Kigali City Rwanda are Kimironko and Nyamirambo.
+The best way to experience the culture of the people of Kigali City, Rwanda, is to visit their local markets.
+The best markets in Kigali City, Rwanda, are Kimironko and Nyamirambo.
 These large markets are excellent for buying fruits, cereals, legumes, flour, spices, or vegetables.
 Apart from food, these markets also have shops dedicated to African fabrics, curios, and electronics.

 Visit a coffee cooperative